enso-org/enso/docs/infrastructure/logging.md

 The `org.slf4j.Logger` instances have to know where to send log events.
 This setting is typically performed once, when the service starts, and applies globally during its execution.
 Currently, it is not possible to dynamically change where log events are being stored.
-The main class used for setting up logging is `org.enso.logger.LoggerSetup` but it should not be instantiated directly by the users.
-Instead, it should be retrieved with the Thread-safe `org.enso.logger.LoggerSetup.get` factory method. `org.enso.logger.LoggerSetup` provides a number of `setupXYZAppender` methods that will direct loggers to send log events to an `XYZ` appender.
+The main (abstract) class used for setting up logging is `org.enso.logger.LoggerSetup`.
+An instance of that class can be retrieved with the thread-safe `org.enso.logger.LoggerSetup.get` factory method. `org.enso.logger.LoggerSetup` provides a number of `setupXYZAppender` methods that will direct loggers to send log events to an `XYZ` appender.
 Setting a specific hard-coded appender